Skip to content

 This is the most basic type of charge pump.
 We’ll go through each step of the process to show how exactly charge is moved around to have the effect of doubling the input voltage.
 This concept of “shunting around” charge (hence the pump part in the name) is the key concept of any charge pump topology.

-1. When voltage is first applied to the circuit, VinV_{in} provides current through D1 and D2 and charges up both C1 and C2 to almost 5V, except C1 sees one forward voltage drop (300mV, using Schottky diodes) across D1 and C2 two forward voltage drops D1 and D2.
+1. When voltage is first applied to the circuit, VinV_{in} provides current through D1 and D2 and charges up both C1 and C2 to almost 5V, except C1 sees one forward voltage drop (300mV, using Schottky diodes) across D1 and C2 two forward voltage drops across D1 and D2.

-2. Then the pulse in transitions from 0V to 5V.
+2. Then the pulse input transitions from 0V to 5V.
 Because C1 is already charged to 4.7V, and this 5V appears on the capacitors negative lead, it “pushes” the top lead of C1 up to 9.7V.
 This then causes a current from C1, through D2, into C2, charging it up past 5V.

 To demonstrate the behaviour of this circuit, I simulated it using KiCad and ngspice.
 The simulation files can be downloaded below: